cewing/training.python_web/source/presentations/session04.rst

         Out[6]: b'Yes, I can hear you.'
         In [7]: client_socket.close()

-    And now that we're done, we can close up the server too (back in the server interpreter):
+    And now that we're done, we can close up the server socket too (back in the server interpreter):

     .. code-block:: ipython

-        In [90]: conn.close()
         In [91]: server_socket.close()